Kansas-Style Herbed Pasty

 - Divide dough into 8 parts and form into balls.
 Cover with a clean tea towel until ready to use.

-- On a floured surface, and using a rolling pin, roll each dough ball into an 7-8" circle.
+- On a lightly floured surface, and using a rolling pin, roll each dough ball into an 7-8" circle.

 - Drop 2/3 cup filling on half of circle.
 Moisten edges with water and spoon dough over filling.
 Cover filling with the other half of circle.
 Roll edges over and crimp with a fork to seal.